aahilgert/term_project_360420_w2019_section03-Ayestas/report/KNIGHTSTOURREPORT.md

 ## General Theory

-The knight's tour is a sequence of moves that visit every real square on a defined chessboard only once, while moving according to the allowable vectors associated with Chess's knight-piece.
-On classically constructed chessboards (rectangular chessboards) defined by k x n a knight's tour exists only when k is more than n and n is more than or equal to 5.
+The knight's tour is a sequence of moves that visit every real square on a defined chessboard only once, while moving according to the allowable vectors associated with Chess's knight-piece (Hooper & Whyld, 1996).
+On classically constructed chessboards (rectangular chessboards) defined by k x n a knight's tour exists only when k is more than n and n is more than or equal to 5 (Schwenk, 1991).
 This definition speaks to the existence of a tour on the chessboard in general.
 However, tours may only be observed on spaces of a certain geometric type.
-For example, on a k x n board where k = n = 5, tours will exist only on squares of a certain colour (alternating squares).
+For example, on a k x n board where k = n = 5, tours will exist only on squares of a certain colour (alternating squares) (Schwenk, 1991).

 ![Allowable Knight's Moves](KnightsMoves.jpg)

 ![Knight's Tour](Knights-Tour-Animation.gif)

 Computational complexity theory is a domain of computer science tasked with the classification of computational problems, solved by a computer, according to their difficulty.
-In the classification of decision problem complexity, there exist four distinct complexity groups: P, NP, NP-Hard, and NP-Complete.
+In the classification of decision problem complexity, there exist four distinct complexity groups: P, NP, NP-Hard, and NP-Complete (Van Leeuwen, 1998).
 The following Euler diagram describes the relationships between these sets of problems.

 ![Complexity Classes](Complexity.jpg)

-A decision problem is in P if the time it takes to find a problem's solution is in polynomial time, and thus, by corollary, its solution can be verified as true in polynomial time.
-A decision problem is in NP if its solution can be verified as true in polynomial time.
-A decision problem is in NP-Hard if it is at least as complex as the hardest decision problem in NP.
-Problems are NP-Complete, if they satisfy the definition of both NP and NP-Hard problems.
+A decision problem is in P if the time it takes to find a problem's solution is in polynomial time, and thus, by corollary, its solution can be verified as true in polynomial time (Van Leeuwen, 1998).
+A decision problem is in NP if its solution can be verified as true in polynomial time (Van Leeuwen, 1998).
+A decision problem is in NP-Hard if it is at least as complex as the hardest decision problem in NP (Van Leeuwen, 1998).
+Problems are NP-Complete, if they satisfy the definition of both NP and NP-Hard problems (Van Leeuwen, 1998).

 Warnsdorff's algorithm is a heuristic method specific to the knight's tour.
-This heuristic prioritizes moves that land on a square with the least amount of subsequent available moves.
+This heuristic prioritizes moves that land on a square with the least amount of subsequent available moves (Squirrel & Cull, 1996).
 In the graphic below, numbers on squares a valid knight's move away indicate the number of available moves from each square, if the knight were to move to this square.
 In this case, the square indicating the value of 2 available subsequent moves would be prioritized.

 ![Warnsdorff's Prioritization](warnsdorff.jpg)